vladimirfomene/MovieReviewBoard/outline.md

 * Scaffold a Vue.js app with Vue CLI.
 * Consume the helloworld endpoint from Vue.js

-## Securing and consuming an endpoint from your Spring Boot backend
+## Securing Spring Boot and Vue.js Applications
 * Secure your Spring Boot and Vue.js apps with Auth0
 * Consuming the secured helloworld endpoint with Vue.js